Lindky/MASK-RCNN/README.md

-# MASK-RCNN
+# Automated nuclei detection and segmentation using Mask-RCNN model

-Final project for the class MBP1413H
+Final project for the class MBP1413H. <br>
+Group memebr: Lin Yang, Luomeng Tan, Magnus Lam

 **MASK-RCNN-full.ipynb** is the main script used for model training. <br>
  <br>